splunk/observability-workshop/docs/dashboards/savingcharts.md

 ![Name Dashboard](../images/dashboards/name-dashboard.png)

 You should see you own login information displayed, meaning you are now the only one who can edit this dashboard.
-Of course you have the option to add other users or teams from the drop box below that may edit your dashboard and charts, but for now just press the **Create**{: .label-button .sfx-ui-button-blue} Button to continue.
+Of course you have the option to add other users or teams from the drop box below that may edit your dashboard and charts, but for now make sure you **re-tick** the *Anyone in this organization can edit* box to remove any restrictions and press the **Create**{: .label-button .sfx-ui-button-blue} Button to continue.

 Your new dashboard is now available and selected so you can save your chart in your new dashboard.